-The level of your blood pressure readings profoundly affects your health.
 High blood pressure, or hypertension, is a condition in which the pressure in the arteries is too high.

-Hypertension often causes no symptoms until it has caused significant amount of damage to the body, which is why it is known as the silent killer.
+An ideal or normal blood pressure reading is less than 120/80.
+Hypertension often causes no symptoms until there is significant amounts of damage to the body, which is why it is known as the silent killer.

 To classify your blood pressure, your doctor averages two or more blood pressure readings taken after you have been seated quietly for at least five minutes.